 Mr. Rob ten Heggeler has more than 25 years of experience as a banker and currently is a partner at DM Equity Partners, which he co-founded in 2017.
 Prior to co-founding DM Equity Partners, Mr. Rob ten Heggeler was member of the managing board at NIBC Bank N.V., chairman of the supervisory boards of Beequip B.V. and NIBC AG between 2009 and 2016.
 Between 2006 and 2009 Mr. Rob ten Heggeler was responsible for wholesale banking Netherlands as member of the Managing Board of Rabobank International.
 Mr. Rob ten Heggeler also worked at Fortis Bank (Nederland) N.V. between 2001 and 2006 were his function was Global CEO Fortis Private Banking.
-Mr. Rob ten Heggeler holds Masters in Law-taxation from the University of Groningen and Business and Corporate Law from the University of Amsterdam and has attended executive courses at INSEAD, Columbia, Stanford, IMD and Northwestern.
-Although best efforts have been made to compose the Non-Executive Board of DSCO in accordance with 2:166 DCC, the Non-Executive Board presently does not meet the prescribed ratio between male and female members.
-The Non-Executive Board keeps striving to meet the male/female ratio of 2:166 DCC and has every intention to again endeavour to meet the criteria when new members are selected.
+Mr. Rob ten Heggeler holds Masters in Law-taxation from the University of Groningen and Business and Corporate Law from the University of Amsterdam and has attended executive courses at INSEAD, Columbia, Stanford, IMD and Northwesternan.